echedev/theseus-navigator/docs/cookbook/bottom-navigation-bar.md

 ```
 The "Tasks" item destination will not display a content directly.
 It does keep a reference to a nested navigation controller.

+> We used [`Destination.transit`](https://pub.dev/documentation/theseus_navigator/latest/theseus_navigator/Destination/Destination.transit.html) named constructor for tasks root destination.
+It is a recommended way of defining nested navigation.
+This constructor also has a `builder` parameter with additional `child` argument, which allows to provide a wrapper widget subtree for nested content.

 #### 2.3.
 Tasks destinations

 For easier referencing tasks destinations we create them as static members of `TasksDestinations` class.